Lightstreamer/Lightstreamer-example-StockList-client-gwt/README.md

 Check out the sources for further explanations.

-<i>NOTE: Not all the functionalities of the Lightstreamer JavaScript Client API are exposed by  LSGWTLightstreamerClient and LSGWTSubscription.
-You can easily expand those functionalities using the [JavaScript Client API](https://lightstreamer.com/api/ls-web-client/latest/index.html) as a reference.<br>
+<i>NOTE: Not all the functionalities of the Lightstreamer Web Client SDK API are exposed by  LSGWTLightstreamerClient and LSGWTSubscription.
+You can easily expand those functionalities using the [Web Client API](https://lightstreamer.com/api/ls-web-client/latest/index.html) as a reference.<br>
 If in trouble, check out the [specific Lightstreamer forum](http://www.lightstreamer.com/vb/forumdisplay.php?f=29).</i>

 <!-- END DESCRIPTION lightstreamer-example-stocklist-client-gwt -->